Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Concluding Remarks

-Among aspects for further consideration we mention research on techniques that may help in minimizing or circumventing traversal of parameter values in a cyclic manner, per the discussion in Section~\ref{sec:discussion_particular_solutions}.
+Among aspects for further consideration we mention research on techniques that may help in minimizing or circumventing excessive traversal of parameter values in a cyclic manner, per the discussion in Section~\ref{sec:discussion_particular_solutions}.
 This could include alternative techniques for control of the step size in the continuation parameter or the use of multi-parameter continuation.
+A comparison with alternatives to the use of the Moore-Penrose inverse for computing the Newton step, specifically the use of phase or gauge conditions \cite{bk:kuznetsov}, should be also performed.
 Such additional features will provide a more versatile setting in which to explore further larger parameter regions (with an increasing number of unknowns and/or higher space dimension), and enhance the understanding of the structure of the solution space of the {CGLE}, and in particular, the structure of the space of orbits of its symmetry group.
-In addition, the fact that the resulting solutions are unstable suggests that the solutions may belong to the set of (infinitely many) unstable periodic orbits embedded in chaotic attractors \cite{bk:chaosbook,chandler13,lopez05}.
-This direction, by itself, is certainly very interesting to pursue in further studies of the dynamics of the {CGLE}, and on the potential use of such periodic orbits in the study of chaotic dynamical systems \cite{bk:chaosbook,christiansen97,zoldi98,chandler13}.
+In addition, the fact that the resulting solutions are unstable suggests that the solutions may belong to the set of (infinitely many) unstable periodic orbits embedded in chaotic attractors \cite{bk:chaosbook,lan10,chandler13}.
+This direction, by itself, is certainly very interesting to pursue in further studies of the dynamics of the {CGLE}, and on the potential use of such periodic orbits in the study of chaotic dynamical systems \cite{bk:chaosbook,lan10,chandler13}.